RaguThiru/FlickeImageSearch/README.md

 i have added squash commit#9 changes in my branch 1

 i have added squash commit#10 changes in my branch 1

+i have added squash commit#11 changes in my branch 1